Justin Rowlatt

 Justin Rowlatt (born June 1966) is a British journalist, news reporter and television presenter who is currently working as Climate Editor for BBC News.
-In February 2015 he became the BBC's South Asia Correspondent, based in Delhi.
-In June 2019 he became the BBC's Chief Environment correspondent.
+He has previously been the BBC's South Asia Correspondent, based in Delhi and also its chief environment correspondent.

 Education

-Justin Rowlatt was born on June 1966 in London and was educated at Hampstead Comprehensive in Cricklewood, and then at Mansfield College, Oxford University, where he studied Philosophy, politics and economics.
+Justin Rowlatt was born in June 1966 in London.
+He went to school at Hampstead Comprehensive in Cricklewood, and later graduated in philosophy, politics and economics from Mansfield College, Oxford in 1987.

 Career

 Rowlatt has been a correspondent on Newsnight, Channel 4 News and Panorama and has been nominated for Royal Television Society and BAFTA awards for his work.

 Early career

 One of Rowlatt's first jobs in television was as an assistant producer on current affairs documentary Panorama, where, among many other stories, he worked on a programme which showed how Mercedes, Volkswagen and Volvo car dealers were fixing prices in Britain.

 During his time on Channel 4 News, he was a passenger on the train involved in the Hatfield rail crash in 2000, reporting that he "watched the carriages skid and whip around on the gravel besides the track".